 To be eligible for four year old kindergarten a child must turn four years of age on or before the 30th of April in the year of attendance.

-To register your child in 4 year old kindergarten, please collect a form from the kindergarten or Brimbank City Council who runs the Central Registration system.
+To register your child in 3 year old or 4 year old kindergarten, please contact Brimbank City Council below:

 - Download a form click on the following link: